agbs-uni-bremen/fsmlib-cpp/README.md

      the build process and run "fsm-main" (the files needed by the program should be in the same directory, if it's not, move them there)

- 3.1 Building the library and main program for Linux
+ 3.1 Building the library for Linux

      For Linux platforms, the debug and release versions need to be built separately, using two different build directories.
 Command

-        cmake <relative path from debug build directory to the src-directory> -DCMAKE_PREFIX_PATH=<absolute path to Qt>/Qt/5.7/gcc_64/ -DCMAKE_BUILD_TYPE=Debug
+		'cmake <relative path from debug build directory to the src-directory> -DCMAKE_BUILD_TYPE=Debug'

      will create the makefiles for a debug version of the code.
 Command

-        cmake <relative path from debug build directory to the src-directory> -DCMAKE_PREFIX_PATH=<absolute path to Qt>/Qt/5.7/gcc_64/ -DCMAKE_BUILD_TYPE=Release
+		'cmake <relative path from release build directory to the src-directory> -DCMAKE_BUILD_TYPE=Release'

      will create the makefiles for a release version of the code.

+	 For building the graphical user interface as well, the above mentioned commands have to be changed to:

+		'cmake -Dgui=ON <relative path from debug build directory to the src-directory> -DCMAKE_PREFIX_PATH=<absolute path to Qt>/Qt/5.7/gcc_64/ -DCMAKE_BUILD_TYPE=Debug'

+	for debug mode, respectively

+		'cmake -Dgui=ON <relative path from release build directory to the src-directory> -DCMAKE_PREFIX_PATH=<absolute path to Qt>/Qt/5.7/gcc_64/ -DCMAKE_BUILD_TYPE=Release'

+	for release mode.

  3.2 Building the library and main program for Mac OSX

      For Mac OSX platforms, the debug and release versions need to be built separately, using two different build directories (just as for Linux).
 Command

-        cmake <relative path from debug build directory to the src-directory> -DCMAKE_PREFIX_PATH=<absolute path to Qt>/Qt/5.7/clang_64/ -DCMAKE_BUILD_TYPE=Debug
+        'cmake <relative path from debug build directory to the src-directory> -DCMAKE_BUILD_TYPE=Debug'

      will create the makefiles for a debug version of the code.
 Command

-        cmake <relative path from debug build directory to the src-directory> -DCMAKE_PREFIX_PATH=<absolute path to Qt>/Qt/5.7/clang_64/ -DCMAKE_BUILD_TYPE=Release
+        'cmake <relative path from release build directory to the src-directory> -DCMAKE_PREFIX_PATH=<absolute path to Qt>/Qt/5.7/clang_64/ -DCMAKE_BUILD_TYPE=Release'

      will create the makefiles for a release version of the code.

+	 For building the graphical user interface use the following commands instead:

+		'cmake -Dgui=ON <relative path from debug build directory to the src-directory> -DCMAKE_PREFIX_PATH=<absolute path to Qt>/Qt/5.7/clang_64/ -DCMAKE_BUILD_TYPE=Debug'

+	 for debug mode, respectively

+		'cmake -Dgui=ON <relative path from release build directory to the src-directory> -DCMAKE_PREFIX_PATH=<absolute path to Qt>/Qt/5.7/clang_64/ -DCMAKE_BUILD_TYPE=Release'

+	 for release mode.

  3.3 Building the library for Windows

      For Windows platforms, the debug and release versions will be built at the same time.
-Please note that you will have to add Qt's dll to your PATH in order to run the program.
+Please note that you will have to add Qt's dll to your PATH in order to build the gui.

 	 Launch Cmake GUI.

 	 Specify the source code directory and the binaries directory.

+	 For building the graphical user interface the following steps are necessary:

+	 Enable the option 'gui'

 	 Click Add Entry.

 	 Write this line for the Name.
 Command

-		CMAKE_PREFIX_PATH
+		'CMAKE_PREFIX_PATH'

 	 Select PATH for the Type.
 For the value, put the absolute path to.
 Command

-		Qt/5.7/msvc2015_64
+		'Qt/5.7/msvc2015_64'

 	 Click Generate and verify if cmake is using the right compiler.